Beckham insists MLS team won't cost public money

 But the tricky world of Miami politics is a different beast and he finds himself now almost in the role of politician.

-"I've been like that for the last 10 months to be honest.
+"I've been like that for the last ten months to be honest.
 I am happy that I never went into politics, I can't lie," he said with a smile.

 "But I have enjoyed the process.
 It has been something that has been different.
 We have come up against a few difficult opponents, that's something I've done in the past, but I know what the challenge is, we know what the challenge is.